Home/United States/Chicago

 Quick answer

 Is the air quality good in Chicago right now?
-Chicago, United States currently has an Air Quality Index of 38, classified as Good.
-PM2.5 is 6.5 μg/m³ (1.3x the WHO 2021 annual guideline of 5 μg/m³).
-Air quality is safe for everyone.
+Chicago, United States currently has an Air Quality Index of 53, classified as Moderate.
+PM2.5 is 12.1 μg/m³ (2.4x the WHO 2021 annual guideline of 5 μg/m³).
+Acceptable for most; sensitive groups should monitor.

 PM2.5